IAPMESuisse

 Opportunities

 1. Enhanced Competitiveness: SMEs that swiftly adopt AI technologies can gain a significant competitive edge.
-For instance, a logistics company in Switzerland could use AI chips to optimise its delivery routes in real-time, thus reducing fuel costs and delivery times.
+For instance, a logistics company in Switzerland could use AI-powered route optimisation — made faster and cheaper by improved inference chips — to reduce fuel costs and delivery times in real-time, adjusting dynamically for Alpine weather conditions.

 2. Product and Service Innovation: AI chips enable the development of new innovative products.
-A Swiss SME in the healthcare sector could develop smart medical devices capable of continuously monitoring patients' vital signs.
+A Swiss SME in the healthcare sector could develop smart medical devices capable of continuously monitoring patients' vital signs — wearables that run on-device inference without cloud dependency, made practical by ultra-low-power AI chips.
+Similarly, precision agriculture SMEs in Valais could deploy edge AI sensors for vineyard monitoring without requiring constant connectivity.

 Challenges

 2. Training and Expertise: It is crucial to train staff on the use of these new technologies.
-Swiss SMEs may consider partnerships with academic institutions to bridge the skills gap.
+Swiss SMEs may consider partnerships with academic institutions — the ETH domain, HES-SO universities of applied sciences — to bridge the skills gap.
+Apprenticeship programs that include AI literacy are also emerging as a practical pathway.

 The Swiss Regulatory Framework and AI